elpusk/library.cpp.lpu230/README.md

 + tg_rom_build : v1.2
 + elpusk-hid-d : v2.4
   - Version 2.3 was incorrectly labeled as 2.2; correcting this error.
++ coffee_sevice : 2.0
+  - Windows only service program for running elpusk-hid-d.exe

 ## build on debian12.
 + notice